-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on FinTech solutions.
-As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
-This time, we are taking a look at 5 promising cashless economy solutions.
+Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups.
+As there is a large number of startups working on a wide variety of solutions, we want to share our insights with you.
+This time, we are taking a look at 5 promising cashless economy solutions for smart cities.

 Heat Map: 5 Top Cashless Economy Solutions

 Using our StartUs Insights Platform, covering 1.116.000+ startups & emerging companies, we looked at innovation in the field of smart cities.
 For this research, we identified 281 relevant solutions and picked 5 to showcase below.
 These companies were chosen based on a data-driven startup scouting approach, taking into account factors such as location, founding year, and technology among others.
 Depending on your specific criteria, the top picks might look entirely different.